danielgreenberger/RaceCar/RosIntegration/README.md

 In order to archive this balance, the following design decisions were made:

 1. The use of ROS funtionality is done through wrapper classes which were developed for this project (currently only a publisher class is available).

-   Those classes expose a very simple interface, keeping the ROS-specific details to the internal implementation.
+   These classes expose a very simple interface, keeping the ROS-specific details to the internal implementation.

-   This way it will be easier in the future to port the code to other platforms.
+   This makes it easier for a future implementation to port the code to another platforms.

 2. The RaceCar process itself is not a ROS node.

-To be more exact, although it's technically run as a node, it doesn't register as a node is the ROS system and therefore doesn't have a name.
+   To be more exact, although it is run as a node (=ROS process), it doesn't register as a node is the ROS system and therefore doesn't have a name.

    The reason is again portability, as we aimed to mask out ROS specific details from the RaceCar interface.

-   Instead, every instance created from the wrapper classes (i.e RosIntegration::Publisher) registers as a names node, and all interaction with ROS is done through those wrapper classes.
+   Instead, every instance created from the wrapper classes (i.e [RosIntegration::Publisher](#ros-publisher)) registers as a names node, and all interaction with ROS is done through those wrapper classes.